 20. Ring-necked Snake

 Ring-necked Snake also known as Southern Ring-necked Snake or Key Ring-necked Snake can grow between 8 to 14 inches in length.
-Talking about its appearance, the adult species have a small and slender body that comes in black or slate gray color along with a yellowish ring across the neck, and the belly portion is bright yellow, orange, or red in color.
+Talking about its appearance, the adult species have a small and slender body that comes in black or slate gray color along with a yellowish ring across the neck, and the belly portion is bright yellow, orange, or red.
 They are mostly seen throughout mainland Florida in every county.
-The snake species is active at the night and primarily feeds on small lizards, snakes, salamanders, frogs, toads, earthworms, slugs, and insects.
+The snake species is active at night and primarily feeds on small lizards, snakes, salamanders, frogs, toads, earthworms, slugs, and insects.
+It is also listed as one of the chaparral animals in the world.

 21. Western Shovelnose Snake